Appeal procedure

 Numerous advantages

-A professorship at the Hochschule Niederrhein offers you numerous advantages, which we have briefly summarized for you here.
+A professorship at The Hochschule Niederrhein offers you numerous advantages, which we have briefly summarized for you here.

-Teaching education
+teaching education

 Research